Jacobd-2/Cybersecurity-Graduate-Portfolio/03-Network-Security/01-Network-Defense-Essentials/README.md

 ### 08. Cryptography and PKI

-Focus on cryptographic technologies used to protect information and establish trusted communications.
+Focused on cryptographic technologies used to protect information and establish trusted communications.

-Key concepts include:
+Key concepts:

 * Cryptography
 * Encryption